 My next place is something that if I had known about prior to Leo’s funeral, it may have led me to consider cremating Leo.
 Carry My Heart Keepsakes creates jewellery from ashes, flowers or even locks of hair.
 When you have so little physically of your baby, it can be amazing to create something so beautiful from what you do have.
 I adored Leo’s funeral flowers, and having them made into something would have be incredible.
 You can follow them on Facebook here.

-For me, this shout out has to be for Selfish Mother.
+For me, this shout out starts at Selfish Mother.
 Molly Gun has created such a powerful force for empowerment and charitable fundraising through her clothes – sold via The FMLY Store.
 I wrote about it here.
 Whilst all the Mother jumpers would be a perfect gift, helping to mark and celebrate someone’s motherhood, there is an added poignancy to me with the Tiba + Marl collection that specifically raises money for Tommy’s.
 I have both the black and grey jumpers, and they are my go to recommendation (that said, they don’t seem to be on sale at the mo, but keep those eyes peeled incase they re-release them!)

 Everyones pin game is getting strong at the moment!
 I’m not sure if its the power of Instagram, but pins seem to be where it is at.
 There are so many wonderful pins out there to celebrate lots of different things, but these would be my recommendations for empowering motherhood when your baby can’t be seen.
-All supporting a different cause or movement.
+All supporting a different cause, charity or movement.